Invalid Dates Bug Patch

 That’s just me, exercising my right to politely protest the decision made by Ruby maintainers.
 I hope they would reconsider and fix it internally.

-Updated by NorthernLights (Imran "") over 4 years ago
+Updated by NorthernLights (Imran "") almost 5 years ago

 I've highlighted this bug and offered a patch also.
 I love Ruby a lot.
 I wish I could say the same about its community.